-'Living Craft: A Painters Process', by Tad Spurgeon, is for anyone who is seriously interested in studying everything to do with the craft of oil paint, mediums, and insight into historical styles in 300 jammed-packed pages.
+'Living Craft: A Painter's Process', by Tad Spurgeon, is for anyone seriously interested in studying the craft of oil painting, mediums, and historical styles, all packed into 300 jam-packed pages.

-I spent a whole day reading Tad's informative website, then ordered his book.... an amazing collection of articles to read online and in his book... it's a gem!
+I spent a whole day reading Tad's informative website, then ordered his book.... a fantastic collection of articles to read online and in his book...
+It's a gem!
 I like Tad's humor and how he personalizes his writing so you feel you get to know him.
 I emailed him and he was very personable and said I could contact him anytime for questions...that's cool!

 I took one of my fall photos as an inspiration and experimented with one of the palettes of John Carlson Triad Palette.
 John was an American Impressionist (1875-1947)...read more about John Carlson here.